Doublevil/ShipbreakerCompanion/README.md

 ### UI responsiveness

-I enjoy working with WPF and wanted to include a little bit of a challenge for myself.
+I enjoy working with WPF and wanted to make a little bit of a challenge for myself.
 Despite the very limited scope of the tool, it performs a lot of IO operations.
 One of my self-imposed challenges was to avoid at all cost blocking the UI thread during these operations, and also have visual loading indicators on the UI for every asynchronous action.
 Moreover, I did not want to use disruptive UI elements (dialogs and the like).

-It's not immediately obvious when you use the tool, because most operations are almost instantly resolved if you have decent hardware, but I did implement (and test) a variety of loading indicators for every possible situation.
+It's not immediately obvious when you use the tool, because most operations are almost instantly resolved if you have decent hardware, but I did implement (and test) a variety of loading indicators for every possible situation, and blocked concurrent actions when they should not be allowed (e.g. loading multiple ships at once, or picking a different profile while a ship is being loaded).

-### In-game memory reading
+### Game memory reading

 The overlay feature would only be possible through 2 ways.
 One is modding the game (modifying game files), the other is reading the memory of the original, untouched game while it's running.
 Because I feel like allowing mods can facilitate cheating, I'm leaning more towards the latter.

 Observing a process' memory is relatively common in speedrunning, mostly to build timing scripts that remove loading times or that automatically split.
 It is, however, a very complex endeavor.
 It requires spending time analyzing ASM code and memory pointers with tools like Cheat Engine, in order to determine a sequence of pointers that would allow you to always find what you're looking for, no matter the state of the game (what the player does) or how the game juggles with its internal memory.

 Hardspace: Shipbreaker is built with the game engine Unity.
-Because this engine is built with .net, this means that we can inspect unobfuscated classes and their members with more powerful tools.
-However, because of the complexity of the engine, it also means that finding a valid pointer sequence is more complex in most cases (layers upon layers of references).
+Because this engine is built with .net (or rather mono), this means that we can inspect unobfuscated classes and their members with more powerful tools.
+However, because of the complexity that a game engine brings, it also means that finding a valid pointer sequence is more complex in most cases (layers upon layers of references).

-I have yet to dig into it more thoroughly, so I will update this category once I'm done.
+In this case, I wasn't able to find a stable pointer sequence to the values we want to observe.
+I've located plenty of interesting classes, code paths and memory regions, tried a lot of scans, but the pointers always ended up breaking in various circumstances (loading different ships, switching profiles, restarting the game, loading the same ship multiple times, etc).

+So instead of a pointer path, I chose an array-of-bytes scan to find a portion of the memory of the class instance that we're interested in.
+It appears to be working, although pointers would have been much better in terms of performance.